nus-cs2113-AY2122S1/ip/docs/README.md

 # User Guide

+Hello!
+This is my user guide for my CLI Duke Task Tracker.

 ## Features

 ### List

-Calls a function to list all current tasks, deadlines and events
+Calls a function to list all current tasks, deadlines and events.

 ### Remove